 Actually, the „Judicial Counter-Terrorism Register“ is not a new database.
 This is also confirmed by the German Federal Ministry of the Interior, which writes that it is a more consistent implementation of an existing obligation for Member States to transmit data.
 The underlying decision dates back to 2005, but by 2018 Eurojust had only been informed of 580 cases by the national authorities.
 As a result, the pressure for the new register came not only from the European Commission, but also from the European Parliament’s special anti-terrorism committee set up two years ago.

 It is also unclear how the „Judicial Counter-Terrorism Register“ differs from existing databases.
 As early as 2012, the EU launched the European Criminal Records Information System (ECRIS), which also contains information on previous convictions.
 According to a 2008 Framework Decision, the search for previous convictions in new criminal proceedings against the same person is actually mandatory.
 ECRIS is a decentralised system which also works in the hit/no hit procedure.
 It will be even more reliable than the Eurojust register in terms of standard formats and deadlines for transmission.

 A year ago, the EU added a new function to ECRIS.
 Not only EU nationals, but also third-country nationals and stateless persons will be stored.
 This so-called ECRIS-TCN is a central database managed by the European Agency for large-scale IT systems.
 Both ECRIS systems also contain fingerprint data.
 Like all other biometric databases, the „Interoperability“ project is currently merging them into a „Common Identity Repository“.

 Image: German police unions demand investigations into „terrorism“ in Rigaer Straße in Berlin.
-If they succeed, this would be a case for the new EU Justice Register (Oliver Feldhaus).
+If they succeed, this would be a case for the new EU Justice Register (all rights reserved Oliver Feldhaus).